JamesLMilner/Loxo/README.md

     /loxo/cupcakes/collections/cupcakes?withinPolygon= [ [ -122.64759063720702, 45.56526572302386 ], [ -122.662353515625, 45.53833906419679 ], [ -122.607421875, 45.50261730748197 ], [ -122.60175704956053, 45.5670683866382 ], [ -122.6436424255371, 45.576200993222955 ], [ -122.64759063720702, 45.56526572302386 ] ]

-The closest distance between any two points:
+The closest distance between all points in a set of points:

     loxo/cupcakes/collections/cupcakes/stats/minDistance